top of page

 • The crew was friendly and knowledgeable, and we saw tons of wildlife!

-Best Restaurants in Monterey
+Best Restaurants & Where To Eat in Monterey Bay California

 We have tried a lot of food in the Monterey area, and sometimes we have left places disappointed, or feeling like we had been tourist-trapped!
 Below are some places we have tried on multiple occasions that have never failed us.
 Our favorite of all is Heirloom Pizza!!
 If you try one thing from the list, it should be their deep-dish pizza.
 Our family from out of state brings it up every time we see them!!
 Honestly, I think about it once a week!!
 It is seriously so good!!